evilusean/CourseraGoogleDataAnalyst/CapstoneProject/CaseStudy1/README.md

 <img src="https://github.com/evilusean/CourseraGoogleDataAnalyst/blob/main/CapstoneProject/CaseStudy1/Deeper.jpg?raw=true"</center>
 </p>
 <!-- Comedic Interlude -->
-Here we can see very consistent usage of our members with a spike in usage for both casuals and members beginning in June, or more broadly summer.
-This trend peaks in July and begins to falloff about 20% per month to a low in December.
-Casual riders tend to mostly use our bikes in the summer while our members use the bikes regularly throughout all months.
+Here we can see very consistent usage of our members with a spike in usage for both casuals and members beginning in June, or more broadly, summer.
+This trend peaks in July and begins to falloff about ~20% per month to a low in December.
+Casual riders tend to mostly use our bikes in the summer while our members use the bikes more regularly throughout all months.
 <p align="center">
 <img src="https://github.com/evilusean/CourseraGoogleDataAnalyst/blob/main/CapstoneProject/CaseStudy1/RideByMonthCasualVsMember.png?raw=true"
 width="600"></center>